 The hydrophone is passive.
 There is no preamp or impedance buffer circuit within it.
 The advantages are that the hydrophone remains as simple and low cost as possible, it does not require any power supply, and it offers a very wide dynamic range.
 It can work under either charge mode or high impedance voltage mode.

-With Low Noise Cable: 9m (default)
+BNC plug version (default) Low Noise Cable: 6m (default)